-The total initiative, generously supported by Emulate, consists of approximately £100k of funding to support multiple research projects and provides access to £120,000 of state-of-the-art organ-chip technology available at the The Queen Mary-Emulate Organs on Chips Centre.
+The total initiative, generously supported by Emulate, consists of approximately £100k of funding which is being used to support multiple research projects providing access to £120,000 of state-of-the-art organ-chip technology available at the The Queen Mary-Emulate Organs on Chips Centre.

 Emulate’s platform has been adopted by 10 of the top 25 biopharmaceutical companies, by U.S. governmental agencies, and by academic research centres worldwide and provides an exciting opportunity for members of the UK organ-on-a-chip Network to engage with this technology.

 - Full access to the Organs-on-Chips Centre and associated equipment

 Each project PI will be required to pay the Centre access fee of £600 which covers administration, training and some basic consumables for shorter projects.
 Please note, longer projects, and projects requiring remote working may require additional charging which will be discussed during the planning phase of the project.

 Applicants will need to complete a project proposal form detailing the organ model they wish to use/develop, a brief outline of the experiment(s) they wish to conduct and information on how they intend to use the data generated to leverage further research funding.
 Centre staff are available to support application development and will work with successful applicants to plan their use of the facilities.

 This initiative will operate a rolling call, application deadlines are as follows:

 - 15th September 2020 (Closed)

 Eligibility: To apply for this proof-of-concept award applicants must be eligible for UKRI funding.